davidtchiu/davidtchiu.github.io/teaching/cs161/lab11.cards/index.md

   - A default constructor that randomly generates a suit and face value.
 For the face value, you simply need to generate an integer between 1 and 13 (both inclusive).
 What do you do to generate a random suit?

   - A second constructor that takes as input a given suit and face value.
-If the given face value or suit is not legal (for instance, the face value was given as a negative number, or a number greater than 13, or if the suit was entered as anything but club, spade, heart, or diamond), then you should print out an error message, and instead create a random legal Card.
+If the given face value or suit is not legal (for instance, the face value was given as a negative number, or a number greater than 13, then you should print out an error message, and instead create a random legal Card.

 - Implement and document the following methods.
 Remember to write-and-test, write-and-test!
 That means you need to go back and forth between this class and the `main()` method.